Progesterone During Pregnancy: Safety And Their Levels

 1. Does progesterone intake increase the chance of miscarriage?

 No, progesterone is taken to support a healthy pregnancy.
-It can also play an important role in prevention of recurrent miscarriages.
+It can also play an important role in the prevention of recurrent miscarriages.
 However, its use should be according to the doctor’s prescription.
 The doctor can recommend the best variant and the dosage of progesterone that you should take depending on your condition.

 2. Does taking progesterone cause birth defects?